publishpress/publishpress-series/readme.txt

 == Changelog ==

+= 2.4.5 =
+A few fixes in this release

+**Bug Fixes**

+* fix for the issue where editing a post caused the series to reorder itself (see the report [here](http://code.roughsmootheng.in/redirect?http://wordpress.org/support/topic/on-editing-a-post-the-series-reorders-it-self?replies=3#post-3806479))
+* fix style issue for text field in "Post Title in Widget" series meta box.
+* fixed some "undefined offset" errors when adding a new post (seen with WP_DEBUG on)
+* fix for issue where a post could not be removed from a series via Quick Edit, which also fixed adding posts to a series in quick edit
+* changed the method for loading orgseries css styles/scripts to properly use wp_enqueue_scripts hook.

 = 2.4.4 =
 Alot of fixes and a couple new features with this release!
 We're also a bit late, but we've tested Organize Series with WordPress 3.5 (and 3.5.1) and verified that everything works well with the latest verison of WP.
 Read on for the goods.